jamesknelson/govern/packages/govern/docs/Design Notes.md

 in `subscribe` methods and it just works.
 And if you really want to create a lifted governor outside of a component (which you probably don't, you just pass it to Govern.instantiate).

+## typing

+- if you're using types, you can use the types to make stricter code
+- if you're *not* using types, things can be a little looser (e.g. overloading flatMap with map)

 ### built-in elements